canonical/testflinger/README.rst

   - List of queues that can be serviced by this device

+- **advertised_queues**:

+  - List of public queue names that should be reported to the server to report to users

 - **setup_command**:

   - Command to run for the setup phase